Tuesday 23 June 2026

 | 10.20am | An update on NSAIDs | Richard Munn | Room 501 Level 5 |

-| 11.10am | Transition from clinical practice to industry | Caleb King | Room 501 Level 5 |
+| 11.10am | Transition from clinical practice to industry | Caleb King Things to consider for veterinarians considering moving into industry as a technical services vet. | Room 501 Level 5 |

 | 11.40am | Local action, national impact - sheep measles control needs team effort